arnelenero/simpler-state/docs/recipe-plugins.md

 onSet(entity, meta)
 shouldIgnoreSet(meta)
 ```
 A unique `id` is required so that each plug-in can only be installed once throughout the app's lifecycle.
+The `onInit` and `onSet` define the taps, while `shouldIgnoreInit` and `shouldIgnoreSet` each define the conditions for excluding an entity from the corresponding tap.

-As an example, let's write a simple plug-in that logs every time an entity value changes.
+As an example, let's write a simple plug-in that logs on the console every time an entity value changes.

 **plugins/logger.js**
 ```js